danmayer/deferred-server/README.md

     * show listing of projects (done)
     * show past results for projects / etc (done)
   * Bug doesn't clear the artifacts folder between runs.
 The code should auto create the artifacts directory
+  * Move all the deferred JS to a JQuery plugin
+  * Add some basic test coverage
+  * posts deferred / executable code
+    * post {:script_body => "{:result => (7^7)}.to_json"} #returns deferred_result, url which will eventually host the JSON response
+    * a jquery plugin that can send up rubyscript and poll until the response is completed
+  * currently expects results with some data, but if you write to artifacts and have no data it polls for ever.
+Write a results.json which includes exit status so even empty results will write something / be complete.